Carl Johan Adlercreutz: Coup d'état and subsequent career

 Adlercreutz returned to Stockholm to take charge of a military junta ruling the country in place of the insane King Gustav IV Adolf after the Coup of 1809.
+He long hesitated before agreeing to participate in the conspiracy against the king.
+It was above all the risk of civil war — the king was planning to march at the head of loyal troops against Stockholm — that ultimately led him to join the conspirators.
 With Georg Adlersparre, on 13 March 1809 at the head of the Junta he arrested the King and seized power.
 Adlercreutz proposed that he himself should be made king, but Gustav Adolf's uncle, Charles XIII was made king and the French Marshal Jean Baptiste Bernadotte was chosen instead as Crown Prince and heir to the throne.
 Later the two generals quarreled, and Adlersparre was disgraced, while Adlercreutz remained in favor, elected Count and took a seat in the Government.
 Although Finnish by birth he chose to remain in Sweden and in Swedish service after the severance of Finland from Sweden.

 In 1813 Adlercreutz was made General and appointed Chief of Staff to Curt von Stedingk under the Crown Prince's Swedish Army of the North in Germany 1813.
 He served at the Battle of Leipzig 16–19 October, and was made a Commander of the Austrian Order of Maria Theresa, 88/144 promotion 1813–1814.
+His relationship with Crown Prince Karl Johan, who held the real power, was never close.
+A significant reason was Adlercreutz's opposition to the Crown Prince's pro-Russian foreign policy, which aimed at improving Sweden's relations with its eastern neighbour.

 Personal life

+Adlercreutz's parents were the cornet Thomas Adlercreutz and Hedvig Katarina Barthéels.